SarahV2/reactnd-Project3-Flashcards/README.md

 The app allows the users to do the following:
 * Add Decks
 * Add cards to decks
-* Take quiz in a chosen category (deck) and get a score
+* Take a quiz in a chosen category (deck) and get a score